khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 ### Behavior

 - Permanently dismissible only when the alert relates to a user's individual instance and wasn't triggered by a system condition.
-- Permanently dismissible when a task isn't blocked if no action is required.
+- Permanently dismissible when a task isn't blocked or if no action is required.
-- No dismiss button or action should be present when a system-condition must be met.
 - A dismissed alert can reappear if an action or system event reproduces it.

 ### Content